Unbabel/word-level-qe-corpus-builder/README.md

     http://www.cs.umd.edu/~snover/tercom/

-dowload the latest version of the tool and decompress it.
+Download the latest version of the tool and decompress it.
 For the WMT2018 corpus creation we used

     cd ./external_tools